bravegrumpy/bravegrumpy.website/README.md

 ##### 24th

+- [x] Bringing practice repo to this one.
+This one also deploys, so I can migrate to this.

 - [x] I moved the contents from the [svelte.bravegrumpy.website repo](https://dev.svelte.bravegrumpy.com) into the main bravegrumpy repo.
 This should be pretty usable as a framework for porting existing content.

 ### 2024